About the LEP

 - Orthography – addresses the shape and readability (coordination, punctuation)

-MCINTOSHFORMS™ is complementary to The Literary Editing Project, which is divided into two parts, Language and Semantics and Shape and Readability.
-The former focuses on modifying phrases (verbals), reduced relative clauses, and noun phrases.
-It also highlights a particular literary device known as the continuative appositive relative clause (ARC) for its use to exploit polyphony in narrative.
+The first part of the LEP highlights a particular literary device known as the continuative appositive relative clause (ARC) for its use to exploit polyphony in narrative.
 Polyphony is a metaphor based on a musical term of the same name.
 When this device is applied in a narrative, the result is different points of view and voices in simultaneity.
 The concept was introduced by Mikhail Bakhtin, a literary critic, amongst other titles.

 The second part of the LEP concerns itself with punctuation, phrases and words to which to pay special attention, parallelism, and formatting, all of which impact the shape and readability of a manuscript.

-Chomsky’s linguistic theory (generative grammar) states that Language is an infinite number of well-formed sentences.
-Using that theory, The Literary Editing Project in combination with MCINTOSHFORMS™ looks at sentence syntax and semantics through the lens of grammatical form and grammatical function.
+The LEP in combination with MCINTOSHFORMS™ looks at sentence syntax and semantics through the lens of grammatical form and grammatical function.
 The LEP identifies some of the most integral operatives (words, phrases, and clauses) involved in constructing a highly readable and semantically sound literary manuscript.
 The LEP focuses on the editing process, but it also reinforces the importance of the writer’s taking it upon himself or herself to study every nuance and aspect of English, should he or she want to be further empowered to tell stories that delve into the very psychology of its characters, milieu, and narrative devices.